I Hate Myself: How Do I Feel Better?

 Early childhood experiences

 For many people, an important cause of self-hatred may be toxic behavior from parents or other caregivers during early childhood.
-Studies of adolescents exhibiting self-harm behavior have found that the feelings of self-hatred prompting these actions were often tied to hostile criticism from parents and other familial figures in early childhood.
+Studies of adolescents exhibiting self-harm behavior suggest that the feelings of self-hatred prompting these actions were often tied to hostile criticism from parents and other familial figures in early childhood.

 This problem can be exacerbated when there is emotional, physical, or sexual abuse* involved.
 Young people who experience abuse may develop a sense of self-hatred in an attempt to make sense of what’s happening to them.